 - Job Numbers

-- SkillTRAN Industry Context Methodology (in Job Browser Pro)
+- SkillTRAN Industry Context Methodology in Job Browser Pro (PC and Web-based) and in OASYS Web (only)

 - Limiting the DOT occupation to the specific DOT Industry shown with the occupation